How Can We Help?

 “I skate to where the puck is going to be, not where it has been.”
 (Wayne Gretzky)

-The course will help prepare you to execute Gretzky’s perspective in your personal and professional life.
-It examines several of the many issues and challenges propelled by technology driven disruption.
-It is clear that the established order in business, and society more generally, faces unprecedented change as a result.
+The course will help prepare you to incorporate Gretzky’s perspective in your personal and professional life.
+DT&L examines several of the many issues and challenges propelled by technology driven disruption.
+As noted above, it is clear that the established order in business, and society more generally, faces unprecedented change as a result.
 Since the legal and regulatory environment, broadly defined, is often among the most significant influencer of outcomes in this space we will examine the implications of these disruptive technologies on the law as well.
 The pace and significance of the change we will examine raise profound questions of ethics that will be at the core of many of our discussions.
 In the spirit of disruption we have, in past semesters, taken a hybrid (or blended) approach to this learning environment that we will be creating, modifying and consuming over several months.